behoof4mind/myservice/README.md

 Thanks for considering contributing!
 There’s information about how to [get started with Myservice here](CONTRIBUTE.md).

-When PR will be created - new AWS est environment will be ready in 20 minutes.
+When PR will be created - new AWS test environment will be ready in around 20 minutes.
 You will get link to test web service from github-bot in PR comments.

-After closing PR by ny reason - test environment will be destroyed
+After closing PR by any reason - test environment will be destroyed

 ## License